OfficeDev/open-xml-docs/docs/how-to-create-a-package.md

 template.

 > [!NOTE]
 > Carefully select the appropriate **WordProcessingDocumentType** and verify that the persisted file has the correct, matching file extension.
-If the <span class="keyword">WordProcessingDocumentType</span> does not match the file extension, an error occurs when you open the file in Microsoft Word.
-The code that calls the <span class="keyword">Create</span> method is part of a <span class="keyword">using** statement followed by a bracketed block, as shown in the following code example.
+If the **WordProcessingDocumentType** does not match the file extension, an error occurs when you open the file in Microsoft Word.
+The code that calls the **Create** method is part of a **using** statement followed by a bracketed block, as shown in the following code example.

 ```csharp
     using (WordprocessingDocument wordDoc = WordprocessingDocument.Create(document, WordprocessingDocumentType.Document))